Back to Customer Stories

 Third-party monitoring platforms

+The fastest way to tell if you are being cited in ChatGPT is to use a monitoring platform that runs your target queries automatically and logs every citation, mention, and link.
 Tools like AirOps help monitor AI search mentions at scale.
 These platforms automate query testing across multiple AI tools and track citation changes over time.
+See the leading LLM visibility tools for a side-by-side comparison.

 Custom tracking spreadsheets